 There are imagined problems, there are real problems, and then there are epic ones.
 Quant in CAT is a bit of all of these.

-Despite being equal in importance to the other 2 sections in CAT as far as CAT exam preparation is concerned, the QA section ends up getting a lot more attention (focus, anxiety, apprehension, doubts) from a very high proportion of students.
+Despite being equal in importance to the other 2 sections in CAT as far as CAT preparation is concerned, the QA section ends up getting a lot more attention (focus, anxiety, apprehension, doubts) from a very high proportion of students.

 Math-phobia is more common than any such equivalent in English, or DILR.
 The QA-HWL2 or the QA-AIRCAT scores (MBAGuru students will be able to relate to these) won’t be helping either – and leading to more anxiety.
 I write this for those of you who find yourself fitting in the above category.